-The grant application window for program year 2024 will open on January 23, 2024, and close at 5:00 p.m.
-Central Time on February 23, 2024.
+The second grant application window for program year 2024-2025 will open on April 15, 2025, and close at 5:00 p.m.
+Central Time on May 6, 2025.
 While the Commission will consider any applications received before the end of the filing window, applicants are strongly encouraged to submit their applications as soon as they are ready.

-Applicants must submit their applications to the Nebraska Public Service Commission on or before the application deadline of February 23, 2024, no later than 5:00 p.m.
+Applications must be received by the Nebraska Public Service Commission on or before the application deadline of May 6, 2025, no later than 5:00 p.m.
 Central Time.
 Late filed applications will not be considered.